top of page

 Jim Howell

-Mr. Howell started teaching in 1998 and is currently the band director and music teacher at Claymont City Schools in Uhrichsville, Ohio.
-Beginning in 2009, Mr. Howell has been developing a teaching method that includes a performance ensemble for students with special needs at both the middle school and high school levels.
-This ensemble provides opportunities to a group of students that did not have a chance to participate in a musical performance in the past and has evolved into a great source of pride in the school district.
+Jim Howell is the band director and music teacher at Osnaburg Local Schools in East Canton, Ohio.
+He started teaching in 1998 at Chagrin Falls EVSD in Ohio.
+In 2009, while teaching at Claymont City Schools in Uhrichsville, Ohio, Mr. Howell began developing a teaching method that includes a performance ensemble for students with special needs at the middle and high school levels.
+This ensemble provides opportunities to students who did not have a chance to participate in a musical performance in the past, and has evolved into a great source of pride for participants and their families.

 • Texas Autism Conference 2022